-Full day care (6:30 a.m. - 6:00 p.m.) will be provided at Pickaway Co Family YMCA on days when school has been cancelled due to weather conditions.
-The fee for this program is \$17 per child per day.
-Payments must be made upon arrival on Snow Emergency Days.
+Full day care (7:00 a.m. - 6:00 p.m.) will be provided at Pickaway Co Family YMCA on days when school has been cancelled due to weather conditions.
+There is no extra fee for current participants in the program.
+A non-Participating child there is a \$30 fee that must be paid upon arrival of the program.